 If you have a vacuum sealer, that’s the best solution, because it’s guaranteed to be airtight.
 As an added bonus, it’s ready for sous vide right out of the fridge!

 To add extra flavor and moisture, seal your ribs away with barbecue sauce, the original drippings (if you saved them) or some other flavor-enhancing fluid.

 Perhaps you have no plans to eat your extra ribs anytime soon?
 In that case, you’ll want to put them on ice until you need them again.

 As with the fridge, and perhaps even more so, a tight seal is essential for a good freeze.
 All of the fridge methods will work, though I personally have had bad luck with plastic tubs.
 They always seem to lose their seal and get frosty inside.
-Vacuum packed is best, but plastic and foil, or zipper bags, also work.
+Vacuum packed is best, but if you wrap the ribs in plastic and foil, or zipper bags, that will also work.

 Before freezing, put the sealed meat in the fridge to cool them down from their cooked temperature.
 The freezing process will be quicker and more efficient with pre-cooled meat.